 One of my first pieces of advice would be to soak in this special season of your life.
 Celebrate with your friends, family, or just the two of you!
 I recommend you take some time before wedding planning because you’ll often be overwhelmed with questions once you start to announce the news.

 The very first thing on your wedding planning to-do list should be deciding on a budget.
 Discuss with your fiancé how you’ll be handling the costs of the wedding.
 This step is critical because you shouldn’t book any vendors until you know how much you can spend!

 After you have figured out your budget, I suggest deciding on a wedding date.
 Have a date in mind that you desire, but also have a backup date.
-Considering the multitude of postponed weddings, as well as the wedding boom of 2022, vendors are booking up fast!
-If you are planning a 2022 wedding and you have a dream venue or photographer that you want to book, but they’re unavailable for your desired date, then you can always see if they’re open for your backup date.
+Vendors can book up fast!
+If you are planning a wedding this year and you have a dream venue or photographer that you want to book, but they’re unavailable for your desired date, then you can always see if they’re open for your backup date.

 Once you have your budget and date set, there are three key vendors that you should book as soon as you can.
 The first is your wedding venue.
 There are many wedding venues to choose from with different kinds of environments, styles and amenities.
 Before you decide on a venue, talk with your partner about what kind of theme you want to achieve.
 Do you want a rustic or modern look?
 Or do you wish for a fancy or romantic venue?

 Once you have a list of the venues you like, I highly suggest taking a tour!
 It’s essential for you to see the entire venue, meet their team, and get a price from them.
 If you are planning a destination wedding and can’t see the venue, I suggest having them give you a tour via FaceTime or Zoom.